Working Group 1- Wildlife crime

 • presentations on the working group’s interim and final findings concerning the matters set out above

-• suite of training materials addressing the matters set out above, and including:
+• a suite of training materials addressing the matters set out above, specifically focussed on the Illegal Killing Taking and Trade in Birds and including:

 • training presentations